bmaitner/RBIEN/cran-comments.md

 * This update replaces dependencies on raster and sp with dependencies on terra and sf (where possible).

 ## Response to previous comments
+*Previous version caused a note on Debian, presumably due to a change in how the news file is rendered